Opinion | How Democrats could falter on health care

-So in all likelihood, a second Trump term would likely feature what the first term has: regulatory and administrative efforts to undermine health security, with the president occasionally claiming that in two weeks he’ll release a fantastic health care plan, which he never does.
+So, in all likelihood, a second Trump term would likely feature what the first term has: regulatory and administrative efforts to undermine health security, with the president occasionally claiming that in two weeks he’ll release a fantastic health-care plan, which he never does.

-Democrats, on the other hand, are eager to address the genuine problems in our health care system, like the fact that in 2019, before the pandemic hit, nearly 30 million Americans were uninsured.
-But there’s a danger ahead, that political success could make them pull back on what ought to be the next phase of their long battle to make our system something to be proud of, not the source of misery, exasperation, and shame that it is now.
+Democrats, on the other hand, are eager to address the genuine problems in our health care system, such as the fact that in 2019, before the pandemic hit, nearly 30 million Americans were uninsured for at least part of the year.
+But there’s a danger ahead: that political success could make them pull back on what ought to be the next phase of their long battle to make our system something to be proud of, not the source of misery, exasperation and shame that it is now.

 Consider this all-too-plausible scenario.
 In the next month or so, Republicans rush through Trump’s nominee to fill Ruth Bader Ginsburg’s seat on the Supreme Court.
-Disgust and condemnation is widespread enough — particularly the threat that the new 6-3 court majority will agree with a Republican lawsuit to nullify the entire ACA — that it helps Joe Biden win the presidency and Democrats take the Senate.
+Disgust and condemnation is widespread enough — particularly the threat that the new 6-3 court majority will agree with a Republican lawsuit to nullify the entire Affordable Care Act — that it helps Joe Biden win the presidency and Democrats take the Senate.

 But then it turns out that the court is not particularly eager to blow its legitimacy on what even many conservative legal experts consider an absolutely absurd suit.
 The court’s two savviest political operatives — John G. Roberts Jr. and Brett M. Kavanaugh — side with the liberals and reject the GOP’s assertion that the entire ACA must be struck down.

 They have a much broader and deeper agenda in transforming the landscape of American law — undermining abortion rights, enhancing corporate power, destroying unions, limiting regulation of business and chipping away at voting rights.
-Making it clear so early in the new majority’s tenure that the court will just rubber stamp whatever loony claim Republicans make is bad for the court’s image.
+Making it clear so early in the new majority’s tenure that the court will just rubber-stamp whatever loony claim Republicans make is bad for the court’s image.
 So they take a pass.

-Then Democrats celebrate: 20 million people didn’t lose their health coverage!
+Then Democrats celebrate: Twenty million people didn’t lose their health coverage!
 Protections for people with preexisting conditions survived!
 And then they feel like their major work on health care is done.

 After all, there are things the Biden administration can do to through its regulatory powers to make health care more secure (starting with reversing the damage the Trump administration did).
 And besides, another legislative battle on the scale of what they went through to pass the ACA just looks so daunting.

-The insurers and drug companies and hospitals and other well-resourced interests are just as opposed to Biden’s public option plan as they are to Medicare-for-all, because any expansion of government-provided coverage threatens their profits.
+The insurers and drug companies and hospitals and other well-resourced interests are just as opposed to Biden’s public-option plan as they are to Medicare-for-all, because any expansion of government-provided coverage threatens their profits.
 To even think about a sweeping piece of legislation of the kind Biden proposed, you’d have to get rid of the Senate filibuster anyway.
 Maybe Democrats put that off until after they’ve passed a big stimulus bill and controlled the pandemic.

 This scenario is hardly far-fetched; for all the reasonable fear that the court will strike down the ACA, I suspect it’s just as likely that they don’t, and with everything else going on, there will be many Democrats who are not eager to have a knock-down, drag-out fight about health care.